silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 That is the alexithymia again, doing its work at the worst possible moment.
 The thing you use to manage your own temper - noticing it rising, and acting early - depends on being able to read the gauge.
 I cannot read the gauge.
 I get the reading at the end, when the needle is already against the pin, and by then it is not information.
 It is an event.

 Underneath that sits something better documented than my say-so.
-Emotion regulation is one of the most consistently reported difficulties in autism, and researchers argue it accounts for a great deal of what gets recorded instead as behaviour problems. [^15] The related executive-function differences are broad rather than specific, across a meta-analysis of a large body of work - and they sit in exactly the machinery that would let a person catch a state early and change course. [^16] Autistic young people describing meltdown in their own words describe this same shape: a build-up they could not report while it was happening, then a loss of control they experienced as involuntary. [^17]
+Emotion regulation is one of the most consistently reported difficulties in autism, and researchers argue it accounts for a great deal of what gets recorded instead as behaviour problems. [^15] The related executive-function differences are broad rather than specific, on the pooled evidence. [^16] And they sit in exactly the part of the mind that would let a person catch a state early and change course.
+Autistic young people describing meltdown in their own words describe this same shape: a build-up they could not report while it was happening, then a loss of control they experienced as involuntary. [^17]

 So, no. I do not need anger management.

 I want to be precise about why, because it is not stubbornness and it is not a slight on the treatment.
 Anger management done properly is cognitive-behavioural therapy, and it works - the meta-analytic evidence is respectable. [^18] But look at what it is made of.
 You learn to notice the early signs of your arousal.
 You learn to find the thought that is driving the anger and to restructure it.
 You learn to apply a calming technique in the window between the trigger and the peak. [^19]

 Three components, and all three assume something I do not have.
-The first assumes I can read the gauge.
+The first assumes I can see it coming.
 The second assumes there is a distorted thought at the centre of it - and often there is no thought at all, only eleven hours of accumulated noise, light, interruption and other people.
 The third assumes a window, and the window is precisely what is missing.

 It is a good treatment aimed at a mechanism I do not run.
 Sending me to it is not help; it is a category error.
 And when it fails - it does fail - the failure gets filed as more evidence about my character. *He didn't even try.*